marksie1988/pulsarr/index.md

 and any known issues are listed with the
 [bug label](https://github.com/marksie1988/pulsarr/issues?q=is%3Aissue+is%3Aopen+label%3Abug).

-## Contributions
+## Contributions & Support

-Contributions are welcomed, this bot has been made on my own time, if you use this bot please consider [![coffee](https://www.buymeacoffee.com/assets/img/custom_images/black_img.png)](https://www.buymeacoffee.com/marksie1988)
+Contributions & Support is welcomed, this bot has been made on my own time.

+[![coffee](https://www.buymeacoffee.com/assets/img/custom_images/black_img.png)](https://www.buymeacoffee.com/marksie1988)